localsite/editor/README.md

 ## C. Install the Editor

-1. Open a terminal in the local "crowdsource" folder.
+1. Open a terminal in the local "editor" folder.

 1. Install Python 3.7 if you don't have it currently.